 DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Establish Transition Team, Develop Closure Plan, and Assign Roles 1.
-Contact appropriate entities to establish a transition team, including: School, PCSC, SDE Establish a Schedule for Meetings and Interim Status Reports Agree on a meeting schedule to review progress and interim, written status reports to include: 1.
-Reassignment of students and transfer of student records.
-2. Identification of long-term storage location of student and personnel records; plan for access and communication to parents regarding access.
-3. Notification to entities doing business with the school.
-4. The status of the school's finances, including outstanding expenses and payment of creditors and contractors.
-5. Sale, dissolution, or return of assets.
-6. Submission of all required reports and data to the authorizer and/or state.
+Contact appropriate entities to establish a transition team, including: A member of the PCSC staff A member of the SDE staff Charter school board chair Lead administrator from the charter school Lead finance person from the charter school Additional members as deemed appropriate 2.
+Develop plan, review roles of primary entities, identify individuals responsible for closure tasks, and exchange contact information.
+School, PCSC, SDE Establish a Schedule for Meetings and Interim Status Reports Agree on a meeting schedule to review progress and interim, written status reports to include: Reassignment of students and transfer of student records.
+Identification of long-term storage location of student and personnel records; plan for access and communication to parents regarding access.
+Notification to entities doing business with the school.
+The status of the school's finances, including outstanding expenses and payment of creditors and contractors.
+Sale, dissolution, or return of assets.
+Submission of all required reports and data to the authorizer and/or state.
 School Submit Final Closure Report Submit the completed closure Protocol document and appropriate final closure documents to the PCSC (see the Reporting section for more details).
 School